TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part3.md

 Our App is extended with AuthenticationMiddleware, which means our types line up.

 Next we need to define an Environment that includes Authenticator.
-These are the elements of the standard ZIO environment we need, plus Authenticator.
+In addition it needs Clock because this supplies Timer which is needed by the http4s server (implicitly provided via *import zio.interop.catz._*).

 We create the new hello2Service instance of the right type parameterisation.